Code-Institute-Submissions/ms2-project-game/README.md

 1. For my **HTML5 code testing**, I visited [The W3C Markup Validation Service](https://validator.w3.org/)
 2. I chose *Validate by Direct Input* option, copied and pasted my HTML codes in the available pane and clicked **Check*
 3. I then got a message stating, "Document checking completed.
 No errors or warnings to show".
-(Please refer to [Testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) for sample evidence).
+(Please refer to [testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) for sample evidence).

 + **CSS3 and Browsers Testing**

 1. For my **CSS3 code testing**, I visited [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/)
 2. I chose *Validate by Direct Input* option, copied and pasted my CSS codes in the available pane and clicked **Check*
 3. I got the message "Congratulations!
-No errors found" (Evidence attached in the [Testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) above).
+No errors found" (Evidence attached in the [testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) above).
 4. For browser testings, I did not have any issues opening or viewing the site on the different browsers that was used namely: **Microsoft Edge**, **Mozilla Firefox**, **Google Chrome**, **Safari** and other different mobile browsers, namely, **Android** and **iOS.** On all of these platforms, I had a smooth user-friendly experience.

 + **JavaScript Testing**

 Given the scope of this project and the complexity and challenge of using the Jasmine automated testing, I adopted the manual and user testings as seen above to test the functionality of the JavaScript codes.
-I also used [JSHint](https://jshint.com/) to check my code; (Evidence attached in the [Testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) above).
+I also used [JSHint](https://jshint.com/) to check my code; (Evidence attached in the [testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) above).
 I did not make any changes to my code after validation as I am happy with it's functionality.

 ## Deployment